sbn-psi/dmsp/LDDTesting/LDDTestingPrinciples.md

   * Regressions are unintended side-effects created by making changes
 * Warns if changes are not backwards-compatible

+## Testing methodologies

+* Regression testing
+  * This method generates the dictionary, and validates special labels against the dictionary.
+    * Thse labels are specifically designed to pass or fail validation
+    * If the validation result does not match the intent of the label, then there is a problem with the dictionary.
+* Static analysis
+  * This evaluates the dictionary according to predefined rules, without necessarily comparing it against labels.
+* Regression testing and static analysis are complementary tools, and both are needed to fully evaluate a dictionary.

 ## How do tests work

 * Upon a push to the repository, GitHub will: